features · Aug 5, 2015

 Ready to filter what matters in your Quire project?

 Open any project, click the filter icon, and try one filter at a time.
-Sort by Date first, then filter by Assigned to me, then save it as a Sublist if you want to come back to that exact view.
+Sort by Date first, then filter by Assigned to me, then use the star icon to keep that exact view as a Sublist you can open tomorrow.
 The filter pattern usually settles within a few minutes once you see how it composes.
 Free on every Quire plan.

 Crystal Chen